dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 Dapr Shared was created for these scenarios, extending the Dapr sidecar model with two new deployment approaches: `DaemonSet` and `Deployment`.

 {{% alert title="Important" color="primary" %}}
 No matter which strategy you choose, it is important to understand that in most use cases, you have one instance of Dapr Shared (Helm release) per service (app-id).
 This means that if you have an application composed of three microservices, each service is recommended to have its own Dapr Shared instance.
-Try the `hello kubernetes` with Dapr Shared tutorial linked at the bottom of this page.
+You can see this in action by trying the [Hello Kubernetes with Dapr Shared tutorial](https://github.com/dapr/dapr-shared/blob/main/docs/tutorial/README.md).
 {{% /alert %}}